-For FY2021, the Board has received:
+For FY2022, the Board has received:

-- (a) assurance from the CEO and CFO that the Group's financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and - (b) assurance from the CEO and the key management personnel who are responsible for the Group's risk management and internal control systems that the Group's risk management and internal control systems in place were adequate and effective to address the financial, operational, compliance and information technology risks in the current scope of the Group's business operations.
+- (a) assurance from the CEO and CFO that the Group's financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and - (b) assurance from the CEO and the key management personnel who are responsible for the Group's risk management and operations.

-Based on the internal control policies and procedures established and maintained by the Group, work performed by the external and internal auditors, as well as reviews performed by the RWG, the Board, with the concurrence of the ARC, is of the opinion that the risk management and internal control systems of the Group, addressing the financial, operational, compliance and information technology risks are adequate and effective as at 31 December 2021.
+Based on the internal control policies and procedures established and maintained by the Group, work performed by the external and internal auditors, as well as reviews performed by the RWG, the Board, with the concurrence of the ARC, is of the opinion that the risk management and internal control systems of the Group, addressing the financial, operational, compliance and information technology risks are adequate and effective as at 31 December 2022.